muugumuugu/coUrses/BSC+programming-and-data-science/iitm/stats-1/notes/notes.md

 > dice and cards example
 ### independence of more than one events
-* if E is independant of F and also G,
+* if E is independent of F and also G,
-* it is not necessarily independant of F∩G.
+* it is not necessarily independent of F∩G.

 ---

 ## Lec 7.6 - Conditional Probability - Independent events: properties

->If E and F is independent, E and Fᶜ  are also independant if E,F and G are independant , all mutual intersection probabilities follow the multiplication rule, and P(E∩F∩G)=P(E)XP(F)XP(G)
+>If E and F is independent, E and Fᶜ  are also independent if E,F and G are independent , all mutual intersection probabilities follow the multiplication rule, and P(E∩F∩G)=P(E)XP(F)XP(G)

 ---